 After Donald’s tragic death, Henry McLeish was elected First Minister.
 He was succeeded in 2001 by Jack McConnell and Labour was once more returned as the largest party in the Parliament after the 2003 election.
 McConnell pioneered innovative changes, including ban on smoking in public places and controls on anti-social behaviour.

 The late 2000s saw a global economic crisis and for Labour the loss of power at the 2010 election.
-Faced with a Conservative government which was pressing forward with an austerity agenda, the leadership of Ed Miliband saw Labour prioritise working people and the protection of public services.
+Faced with a Conservative government that was pressing forward with an austerity agenda, the leadership of Ed Miliband saw Labour prioritise working people and the protection of public services.
 He also used his period in office to introduce important party democracy reforms.

 In May 2011, Ed Miliband commissioned Jim Murphy and Sarah Boyack to undertake a root-and-branch review of Scottish Labour in order “to achieve an effective, modern Scottish Labour Party, better able to earn the trust of, and deliver for, the people of Scotland.”
 Four months later, Murphy and Boyack unveiled the largest package of reforms to the Scottish Labour Party.
 The proposals, which included the creation, for the first time, of an elected Leader of the Scottish Labour Party, were approved by a special conference in Scotland on 29 October.